jthingelstad/thingles.github.io/_posts/2007/2007-12-23-guitar-hero-iii-497-note-streak.md

 - Hobbies
 ---

-I'm [still having a blast on Guitar Hero III](/thingelstad/guitar-hero-iii-rocks-the-wii).
+I'm [still having a blast on Guitar Hero III]{% link _posts/2007/2007-12-15-guitar-hero-iii-rocks-the-wii.md %}.
 I played for a while yesterday trying to clear some levels before the big Christmas Day extravaganza with my brother-in-laws where I expect much GH3 action.
 While playing I saw the notice for a 200 note streak pop up and freaked out.
 I knew I was hitting the song, but when it was all over...

 ![gh3-497.jpg]({{ site.url }}{% link /assets/posts/2007/gh3-4971.jpg %})